danmbeyah/Weather-App/README.md

 # Weather-App
 This app returns weather elements when you key in a town.
+It uses NodeJs and Handlebars